danilodelucio/danilodelucio/README.md

 I love learning and teaching what I know, and I am always eager to grow in the VFX industry.

+Additionally, I study Game Development in my spare time.
+If you want a sneak peek, [here](https://github.com/danilodelucio/game-dev) is the repository with some mini-games I did.

 ---
 ## 🌐 Socials
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://instagram.com/danilodelucio)